Finished! Looks like this project is out of data at the moment!

 Journal Entries

-This workflow consists mainly of diary entries by Bradley and Cooper, who shared the same journals.
-The one exception is Volume 1 (1868-69), which Bradley wrote alone while a young student at the Collège de France.
-Volumes 5 (1892) and 10 (1896) are co-written.
-Each volume is divided into smaller subject sets of continuous pages, including a section of course notes in French in Vol. 1.
+This workflow consists mainly of diary entries by Bradley and Cooper.
+Vol. 1 (1868-69) was written by Bradley while a young student in France.
+Vol. 5 (1892) and 10 (1896) are co-written.
+Subject sets are continuous pages.

 Zooniverse Talk